Appointments Tag

 Continued

 With the responses to this consultation, the participants of the chain table Film/AV production will adjust and finalize the proposed practice tools in December where necessary.
 Publication of the final instruments is planned for the end of this year, so that they can be applied in practice from 2025.
-From 2025 the Ministry of Education, Culture and Science will make fair pay compulsory, and so will the State Culture Funds: from then on sectors must be affiliated to a collective bargaining agreement or, if these do not exist, to a (related) fee guideline in order to be able to demonstrate that they pay fairly and thus be eligible for subsidy funding.
+As of 2025 the Ministry of Education, Culture and Science will make fair pay compulsory, and so will the State Culture Funds: from then on sectors must be affiliated to a collective bargaining agreement or, if these do not exist, to a (related) fee guideline in order to be able to demonstrate that they pay fairly and thus be eligible for subsidy funding.

 ___________________________________________________________________________